 Juvenile Justice Process | Florida Department of Juvenile Justice (DJJ) — Visit this section of the DJJ website to see an overview of the juvenile justice process in Florida.
 Learn more about what the agency does as well as answers to frequently asked questions (FAQs) for each step of the process.
 You can also find information for parents, youth, and victims.

 Florida Youth ChalleNGe Academy — The Florida Youth ChalleNGe Academy is a 17 ½ month voluntary program geared toward Florida’s 16 to 18 year old at-risk youth, such as juveniles who have dropped out of high school but who wish to continue their education.
 The program is funded by the Department of Defense and the State of Florida and is operated through a cooperative agreement between the National Guard Bureau and the Governor of Florida.
 The program is provided at no charge to applicants.

 If your child was arrested for an alleged criminal offense in north central Florida, it is in your best interest to immediately retain legal counsel.
 Galigani Law Firm represents individuals in Alachua County, Marion County, Levy County, Gilchrist County, and several other surrounding areas of Gainesville.

-Dean Galigani is an experienced criminal defense attorney in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense attorney in Gainesville with decades of experience.
 You can have our lawyers review your case and discuss all of your legal options as soon as you call (352) 375-0812 or complete an online contact form to schedule a free, confidential consultation.

 Honest, Skilled, Responsible